What Would a Navy SEAL Do?

 I really can’t make a stronger recommendation than for people to go out and learn basic first-aid and medical skills.
 I became a Nationally Certified EMT several years ago and you wouldn’t believe the number of times I’ve actually used these skills.

-Some time before quarantine, I came upon an intersection where a pedestrian had just been run over by a car.
+Some time before people started quarantining due to the pandemic, I came upon an intersection where a pedestrian had just been run over by a car.
 A small crowd had formed by the time I approached and everyone was just staring at the seemingly lifeless, bleeding body.
-No one was moving, they were all completely frozen.
+No one was moving.
+They were all completely frozen.

 I immediately began pointing at individuals and giving them very simple tasks.